You spend months or years planning your wedding. The cake, the colors, the food, the music—even the lighting!

 Looking for something a bit more complex?
 Put together four wooden pallets and decorate it with flowers for a rustic but elegant backdrop.
 You can do the same with reclaimed wood.

 And the beauty of rustic elegance is that it doesn’t have to be perfect.
 Just make sure you’re not leaving any exposed nails!

 Not interested in building your own photo booth backdrop for your wedding?
-Consider hiring a rental company that can take care of it for you, or use a software that supports green screen to make it ridiculously easy to add any background you want.
+Consider hiring a rental company that can take care of a custom backdrop for you, or use a software that supports green screen to make it ridiculously easy to add any background you want.